 Founded in Raleigh in 1967, the Society for the Prevention of Cruelty to Animals (SPCA) of Wake County is dedicated to creating a more humane community where every adoptable animal has a home.
-Each year the SPCA rehomes over 3,000 animals through its innovative adoption programs and lost and found efforts!
+Each year the SPCA rehomes over 3,000 animals through its innovative adoption programs.

-The SPCA of Wake County operates two animal shelters and each facility serves a different purpose.
-The first facility is the SPCA Curtis Dail Pet Adoption Center, located at 200 Petfinder Lane in Raleigh, which focuses on pet adoption and public education.
-The Adoption Center location does not accept any incoming animals.
+The SPCA of Wake County operates two separate animal shelters and each facility serves a different purpose.
+The SPCA Curtis Dail Pet Adoption Center, built in 2003, is located at 200 Petfinder Lane in Raleigh, and provides pet adoption, public education, and pet supplies through its on-site retail store.
+The Adoption Center location does not accept incoming animals.